Frequently asked questions

 Bus Stops: #7505, #7504 situated in Ellerslie Village (and within the road closure) are closed.

-• Temporary bus stop for #7505 is relocated outside #1 Amy Street
+Temporary bus stop for #7505 (70 bus towards Britomart and 782 bus towards Mission Bay) is relocated outside #1 Amy Street.

-• Temporary bus Stop for #7504 is relocated opposite #1 Amy Street
+Temporary bus stop for #7504 (70 bus towards Botany and 782 bus towards Sylvia Park) is relocated opposite #1 Amy Street.

 To explore your public transport options and plan your journey, visit www.AT.govt.nz/JourneyPlanner.

-Children aged 15 years and younger travel free on AT’s buses on weekends.
-They just need to tag on with their AT HOP card with a Child concession applied.
+Children aged 15 years and younger travel free on AT’s buses and trains on weekends.
+They just need to tag on with their AT HOP card with a child concession applied.
 For more information see here.

 Can I be a stallholder at the festival?